 Nektion is developed by Agilefant Ltd. Originally Agilefant was an open source tool for combining portfolio management and iterative development that was invented by a research group at the Aalto University.
 As the tool became the #1 downloaded open source project in its category, in 2014 Agilefant was spun-out from the university to its own company.

-Over the years working with many large clients, the Agilefant team realized that modern enterprises need a tool that is designed from first principles to support organizational agility and autonomy.
+Over the years of working with many large clients, the Agilefant team realized that modern enterprises need a tool that is designed from first principles to support organizational agility and autonomy.
 Modern companies are embracing things like hypothesis-driven experimentation, developing smaller/fewer features at a time that can be brought to the market faster, lower hierarchies with more decision-making authority for experts, and an increased sense of ownership among employees.